Chapter 8

 There are a lot of different ways to be autistic, and no way is better than any other way.

 Some autistic people talk, while others don’t talk.
 Some autistic people only need a little help, while others need help all the time.
-Some autistic people also have intellectual disabilities, while others don’t.
+Some autistic people also have intellectual disabilitiesDisabilities that affect how you learn and think.
+People with intellectual disabilities might learn more slowly., while others don’t.
 This is all okay!
 All of these autistic people belong in the autistic community.

 Sometimes, people don’t say these ideas out loud, and show them with their actions instead.
 They might say that anyone can come to their group, but get mad if someone needs extra help.
 They might say they care about all autistic people, then make fun of people who can’t use big words.